jace-ys/hackjunction2019/README.md

 3. Content Analysing Backend: This service analyses the website's content and identifies the factors that make it classified as a phishing website.
 The text content is stripped from the website's HTML and the following is done:
    - Pre-processing using Natural Language Processing
    - Check if the website exceeds a certain threshold of grammatical errors
-   - Uses a combination of sentiment analysis and keyword search to categorize the type of phishing attempt
+   - Uses a combination of keyword search, entity recognition and sentiment analysis to categorize the type of phishing attempt

 # Future improvements